-The annual Native Plant and Sustainability Conference brings together national experts for a one-day forum on plants, landscapes and our role as environmental stewards.
-Topics include edible native plants for humans and pollinators, insect identification tools, how natural burials can help restore forest land and more.
+The annual Native Plant and Sustainability Conference brings together national experts for an engaging one-day forum on plants, landscapes and our role as environmental stewards.
+Topics include new insights on edible native plants for humans and pollinators, innovations in insect identification tools, how natural burials can restore forest land and more.

-To attend, please register by clicking the link below, or call 412/441-4442, ext.
+To attend, please register by clicking the link below or call 412/441-4442, ext.
 3925.
-Registration costs $95 for Phipps members and $110 for nonmembers on or before Thurs., Sept.
-27. After Sept.
-27, the cost is $105 for Phipps members and $120 for nonmembers.
-Registration includes morning coffee and light breakfast items, as well as a lunch buffet with vegetarian and gluten-free options.
-If you have additional dietary requests, please contact us.
+Registration cost is $105 for Phipps members and $120 for nonmembers.
+Registration includes morning coffee and light breakfast items as well as a lunch buffet with vegetarian and gluten-free options.
+If you have additional dietary requests, please let us know.

 Questions?
-Please contact our education staff at firstname.lastname@example.org.
+Contact our Phipps' education team at email@example.com.

 This conference counts as a 4.5 hour elective credit for the following Phipps certificate programs: Native Plant Landscapes, Sustainable Horticulture, and Landscape and Garden Design.
 CEU credits for PCH and LA CES are pending; please inquire for more information.